 Psychiatry residents take care of patients hospitalized on the inpatient medical units at Barnes-Jewish Hospital.
 Residents typically are assigned to a general medicine team consisting of an attending internist, internal medicine residents, and medical students.

 Residents function as categorical internal medicine interns.
-Residents may be assigned to the hospitalist service where they work individually with the hospitalist attending.
+Residents may be assigned to the hospitalist or medicine consultative services where they work one on one with the attending.

 Residents are expected to attend didactic conferences of the internal medicine department during their rotations.